factful/ocr_testing/Readme.md

 #### Calamari

-Calamari, because it solely recognizes single line images, is dependent on OCRopus's tools for improving contrast, deskewing and splitting images into pieces.
-What's unfortunate about this arrangement is that Calamari requires python 3.x, and OCRopus requires python 2.x.
-In hindsight, we could have also used `kraken` another OCR library forked from OCRopus
+Calamari depends on OCRopus's tools to improve contrast, and to deskew and split images.
+Unfortunately, Calamari requires python 3.x, and OCRopus requires python 2.x.
+In retrospect, `kraken` might have been easier to use, but here's what we actually did:

-There are a variety of tools that you can use to manage multiple installations of python.
-For our purposes we relied on [`pyenv`][pyenv] and [`virtualenv`][virtualenv].
-(If you're using `pyenv` please also note [the additional installation instructions](https://github.com/pyenv/pyenv/wiki#suggested-build-environment))
+We used [`pyenv`][pyenv] and [`virtualenv`][virtualenv] to manage multiple Python instances.
+(If you're using `pyenv` please also note [the additional installation instructions](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)).

-We installed python 3.6 (because tensorflow has [some issues installing on python 3.7](https://github.com/tensorflow/tensorflow/issues/17022)) with `pyenv`, and then used `virtualenv` to create a space to install calamari and it's dependencies.
+We installed Python 3.6 (because TensorFlow has [some issues with Python 3.7](https://github.com/tensorflow/tensorflow/issues/17022)) with `pyenv`, and then used `virtualenv` to create a space to install Calamari and its dependencies.

 ```
-# from the root of this directory first install python 3.6 and create a virtual env.
+# from the root of this directory first install Python 3.6 and create a virtual env.
 mkdir -p venv
 pyenv install 3.6.8
 virtualenv -p ~/.pyenv/versions/3.6.8/bin/python venv/calamari